Daniel-Prashad/SpotifyHistory/README.md

 4. To start the program, run the following command:
    * python main.py
 5. To add the current day's listening history:
-   a.
+   <br />a.
 Select the first option from the menu
    b.
 Open the following link in your web browser: https://developer.spotify.com/console/get-recently-played/
       * Note that in order to continue you will need to be logged into your Spotify account and allow access to pull your recently played tracks
    c.
 Click "Get Token"